Frequently Asked Questions Compensation Program

 How are non-benchmarked positions assigned to market reference ranges?

-Where comparison market data is unavailable, HR assigns positions to market reference ranges by comparing them to similar benchmarked positions using criteria such as education, training and experience required, complexity of work, decision making and impact, and type of supervision.
+Where comparison market data is unavailable, the executive director of budgets and compensation assigns positions to market reference ranges by comparing them to similar benchmarked positions using criteria such as education, training and experience required, complexity of work, decision making and impact, and type of supervision.
 Position placement is then compared across departments and divisions, within career stages and within job families to confirm appropriate placement.
 Range assignments and internal benchmarks used to determine the pay range were reviewed with the appropriate dean/vice president and the department/program head.

 What schools are included in the top-25 national liberal arts colleges' market comparison group?